 Save e-mail messages by creating individual folders under your in-box.
 Once an e-mail has been read and acted on, click and drag the message from the in-box to the appropriate folder.
-Consider setting up your e-mail folders similar to your files in your filing cabinet or on your computer hard drive.
+Consider setting up your e-mail folders similar to your digital files.
 Having similar file systems will help you remember where the information is located.
 Be wary of creating too many folders that leave too many options to choose from- ideally, you should not have to scroll down to see other e-mail files.
 If that is the case, consider sub-filing under general topics.
 For example create a folder called “clients” and create sub-files of specific client names underneath.

-Most email programs have a follow-up function that will flag email in your in-box.
-Once flagged, you will see the flag in the in-box screen.
-Most programs have a separate view or folder that will show in one view all your flagged email.
+Most email applications have a follow-up function that will flag or star email in your in-box.
+Once flagged or starred, you will see the flag/star icon on the in-box screen.
+Most applications have a separate view or folder that will show in one view all your flagged/starred email.
 This makes it easy to quickly see the email you need to respond or provide further action.

-In Outlook or Lotus Notes you can also convert an email into a calendar or task folder.
-This is extremely useful if you have an email that was not sent as a meeting invitation and needs to be on your calendar.
-Or if you have an email that will be an on-going task or action item that needs to be listed in the task list.
-When you convert an email to the calendar or task folders, it will copy the body of the email into the text/note space of the calendar and task window.
-This notes section will sync will handheld and Smartphone devises so that you have that information will you when you are not in your office.
+In Outlook or Gmail, you can also convert an email into a calendar or task item.
+This is extremely useful if you have an email that was not sent as a meeting invitation and needs to be on your calendar, or if you have an email that will be an ongoing task or action item that needs to be listed in the task list.
+When you convert an email to the calendar or task folder, it will copy the body of the email into the text/note space of the calendar and task window.
+This notes section will sync with mobile devices so that you have that information when you are not in your office.
 This is an extremely useful feature to manage your emails that are task or calendar type items.